mackieks/thundervolt/README.md

 <img src="images/thundervolt_pcb.png" />

-The Thundervolt PCB (Thundervolt 1 shown) is a stylish, highly-integrated power hat for 4-layer Wiis that solders directly to the Wii mobo.
-Only 3 wires are necessary to connect it to the motherboard (I2C and Reset).
+The Thundervolt PCB (Thundervolt 1 and Thundervolt Lite shown) are stylish, highly-integrated power hats for 4-layer Wiis that solder directly to the Wii motherboard.
+Only 3 wires are necessary to connect Thundervolt to the Wii (I2C and Reset).
 Power is supplied via two additional wires.

 <img src="images/board.jpg" />

-The Thundervolt homebrew app (Dolphin debug version shown) is equally stylish!
-It provides granular control over each voltage regulator on the Thundervolt board, as well as emergency overtemperature protection with a configurable threshold.
+The Thundervolt homebrew app (Dolphin debug version shown) provides granular control over each voltage regulator on the Thundervolt board, as well as emergency overtemperature protection with a configurable threshold.

 <img src="images/app.png" />